 Atmospheric contaminants have the potential to cause a host of health related problems including acute or chronic health effects from exposures or contact to toxic materials, lung diseases relating to airborne dust exposures, reduced lung function, allergies and irritation.

-Our services include walk-through surveys, through to detailed exposure assessments, depending on the client’s requirements.
+walk-through surveys, through to detailed exposure assessments, depending on the client’s requirements.
 Monitoring can be conducted for respirable and inhalable dusts, gases, vapours including volatile organic compounds (VOCs), fumes and diesel particulate matter.

 Although preventable, noise induced hearing loss (NIHL) is one of the NSW coal mining industry’s major challenges.
 Not only is it a cost to industry, but NIHL can also have a serious impact on quality of life.